BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/dos.md

 ### The Manastorms

-There's not really a lot to talk about cooldown-wise on this boss, but if one of your players get targetet by Shadowfury and for some reasson dont have a defensive available for the group wide AOE damage overlap, Blessing of Sacrifice him immediately to keep him from dying.
+There's not really a lot to talk about cooldown-wise on this boss, but if one of your players get targetet by Shadowfury and for some reasson don't have a defensive available for the group wide AOE damage overlap, Blessing of Sacrifice him immediately to keep him from dying.
 You can use Blessing of Protection on your tank if he gets overwhelmed and starts dropping really low from the debuff, but make sure hes aware you're about to do it since he loses all threat from the boss.

 Since pressing the bombs is a healer job on this fight, keybinding mouseover interact will help you a ton.